yiochen/myHugoBlog/content/post/angular-d3-barchart.md

 +++
-subtitle = "experiment about the separation of concerns" draft = false categories = [] tags = ["Angular2", "D3"]
+subtitle = "with the separation of concerns" draft = false categories = []
+tags = ["Angular2", "D3"]